 Fast forward to the end of 2015 and a second-generation Compute Stick was released with faster processing and more USB ports (plus other benefits) which means it’s now back on the market as a go to media device.

 In this guide we take you through what the Intel Compute Stick is, how to set it up and what you can do with it.

 NB: To reduce any confusion, we wanted to highlight that we don't recommend buying the Intel Compute Stick if you're looking for a digital signage device and this is why.
-There are plenty of devices out there which are a similar price to the Intel Compute Stick and do a better job such as the Azulle Access 4, the Chromecast with Google TV or the Amazon Fire TV Stick 4K, but if you're looking for an introduction into the Intel Compute Stick, its spec or uses, then by all means read ahead.
+There are plenty of devices out there which are a similar price to the Intel Compute Stick and do a better job such as the Azulle Access 4, the Chromecast with Google TV or the Amazon Fire TV Stick 4K.
+If you would prefer a more business ready device, we recommend our ScreenCloud OS device, the Station P1 Pro.
+But if you're looking for an introduction into the Intel Compute Stick, its spec or uses, then by all means read ahead.

 The Intel Compute Stick is a small media device that can be connected to a HDMI port to turn a screen monitor or TV into a smart device.